 It is no doubt that Ubuntu is an easy to use and user-friendly distro.
 However, if you are still having difficulties navigating around and get it to perform simple daily tasks, you can head on to Ubuntu Documentation and read about everything you need to know about Ubuntu.
 It won’t make you an expert, but at least it can help you to get started (and perhaps show your friends how geeky you are).

 Launchpad is the place for you to discover new open-source applications or retrieve source code/installation instruction for third party apps that are not found in the Ubuntu repositories.

 If you love eye-candy, beautiful wallpapers, login screen, splash screen and everything about your Ubuntu system, then gnome-look.org is the place to visit.
 It contains a great collection of artworks and themes contributed by the community.
 They are free to download and use.

-Ubuntu Brainstorm is a Digg-like site where you can submit your ideas/suggestions/stuffs to be included in future version of Ubuntu and let others vote for it.
+Ubuntu Community Hub is a Discourse site where you can submit your ideas/suggestions/stuffs to be included in future version of Ubuntu and let others vote for it.
 Popular ideas (those that received a lot of votes) are reviewed by the Ubuntu team and possibly include them in the future release.